 When Price is More Significant than Features

 When is a cheap elliptical machine a fantastic deal or just throwing your cash away?
 There are definitely some cheap elliptical trainers available.
-However, there are a few in the cut-rate price range ($100-$300) and of course good quality units in the price levels of $1000 or less that are sound machines with complete features.
+However, there are a few in the cut-rate price range ($100-$300) and of course good quality ellipticals in the price levels of $1000 or less that are sound machines with complete features.

 We did mention above the Gazelle by Tony Little which is a more comparable to a glider than an elliptical where you workout by swinging your arms and legs back and forth.
 This would be the excellent budget-friendly solution for those who need an efficient, well-built elliptical machine.
 Moreover, consumers love this unit because of the tremendous workout they experience and for the terrific price tag.